Publisher: OpenHatch Books

 https://chrisbart.com (this one)

-Because requirements as regards quantity and combination of books are so diverse and prices impossible to calculate we have suspended our Online Bookshop.
+We have suspended our Online Bookshop due to the diversity of requirements being too complex to include.
 Should anyone in the UK, US or Australia want multiple copies please email us for a possible quote.

 Bookshops and libraries can order through Ingram or Lightning Source.